KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-tab.md

 ---
-title: Designing the Microsoft Teams meeting in-meeting tab
+title: Designing a Microsoft Teams in-meeting tab
 author: heath-hamilton
 description: Guidance and best practices for designing the in-meeting tab for Microsoft Teams. ms.author: lajanuar